So you didn’t get your first choice primary school?

 I wrote to my local MP

-Here I had to do some soul searching as I am not keen on my MP to say the least.
-I wrote detailing the circumstances and why I required a place at the particular school.
+I had to do some soul searching here as I am not keen on my MP but that is what he is there for.
+I wrote an email detailing the circumstances and why I required a place at the particular school.
 He wrote to Kent County Council asking for them to consider my appeal.
 Which was nice.
+The helped stopped there mind you, but hey ho.

-I sent a formal appeal to the council online
+I sent a formal appeal to Kent County Council online

-I appealed to the council online.
 You don’t have long!
-Your appeal will need to be with the council by mid-may (the date changes each year) to guarantee being heard by mid July.
+Your appeal will need to be with the council by 21st May 2019 to guarantee being heard by mid July.

 I attended an appeal

-This was a nerve wracking time as I had to go to a meeting where I had to face someone representing the council.
-I had to give my reasons for appeal and she put forward the councils reasons for not allocating us a space at the closest school.
+This was a nerve wracking time as I had to go to a meeting where I had to face someone representing Kent County Council.
+I had to give my reasons for appeal and she put forward Kent County Councils reasons for not allocating us a space at the closest school.

 Waiting for the panel’s decision